gvwilson/thirdbit/src/fiction/bear/index.md

 "It's magic!" one of the apprentices shouted.
 "I can feel it!"

-"Loghan preserved!"
-Sergeant Gyalpa bellowed, digging his heels into his horse.
-The soldiers around him shouted, "Loghan preserved!" and charged.

-Mukh paused for just a moment, watching them come at him with a smug look on his face.
-Then he undid the string that held the bag closed and shook it out.
+Mukh watched them with a smug look on his face, then undid the tie string on the bag and shook it out.
-A terrible roaring sound filled the prince's ears as a tornado came whirling out.
+A terrible roaring sound filled the air as the tornado roared out.

 </section>
 <section markdown="1">